Born Rule and Logical Inference in Quantum Mechanics: Interpretations of Probability

 DBA leads to the subjective interpretation of the probability, since the betting quotients indicates how much the bettor feels the hypotheses true.
 The salient feature of DBA is that the bettor can freely determine his own betting quotients: In a bet, it is not necessary that all the participants of the bets have the same betting quotients.
 This implies that in the subjective interpretation we may assign several differenct probabilities (degree of belief) for the plausibility of a hypothesis by our own decision.

 \paragraph*{Logical Interpretation.}

-The third example is the degree of the plausibility of a given proposition conditioned by the prior information \cite{Jaynes03, Cox46, Cox61}, which is the central issue of this paper.

-Once the plausibility agrees with the conditions (\ref{Renyi}), the conditional probability is seen as a natural extension of the truth value of the proposition under uncertainty.
+The third example is the degree of the plausibility of a given proposition conditioned by the prior information \cite{Jaynes03, Cox46, Cox61, Halpern99a, Halpern99b, vanHorn03}, which is an extension of the truth value, and the central issue of this paper.
+We hereafter show that the degree of the plausibility agrees with the conditions (\ref{Renyi}), indicating that the conditional probability is seen as a natural extension of the truth value of the proposition under uncertainty.

 In what follows, the Boolean operations play an important role, since they characterize the relations among the (composite) propositions made through the logical operations.
-Given the truth values of the several propositions, we can find the truth values of the propositions associated with them by the Boolean operations.
+Given the truth values of the several propositions, we can find the truth values of the composite propositions associated with them by the Boolean operations.
 Since we will make the argument to see the conditional probability as an extension of the truth value, we shall provide a discussion on the Boolean algebra below.

-First, let us show that the $\sigma$-algebra ${\cal F}=\{A, B, C\dots\}$ mentioned earlier is closed under the Boolean operations AND ($\land$), OR ($\lor$), and NOT ($\lnot$).
-This implies that we may establish the logic on the $\sigma$-algebra, because the Boolean operation represents the relation among the logical propositions.
+First, let us show that the finitely additive class ${\cal F}=\{A, B, C\dots\}$ mentioned earlier is closed under the Boolean operations AND ($\land$), OR ($\lor$), and NOT ($\lnot$).
+This implies that we may establish the logic on the finitely additive class, because the Boolean operation represents the relation among the logical propositions.